nginxinc/kubernetes-ingress/docs/content/tutorials/custom-listen-ports.md

 Modify the file you need (per the example above).
 In the example, we modified `nginx-plus-virtualserver.tmpl`:

-## Rebuild your NGINX Ingress controller image
+## Rebuild the NGINX Ingress Controller image

-You must build your new NGINX Ingress controller image for the new port settings to take effect.
+You must rebuild the NGINX Ingress Controller image for the new port settings to take effect.
 Once the image is built and pushed, make sure you update your deployment to point to the new image and deploy.
 Once deployed, create a new `virtualServer` resource and run `nginx -T` to confirm if the port change has taken effect.

 Ensure that your `deployment` and your `service` match up to the new port you configured in the templates.
-Below is an example of  `deployment` and `service` matching to the new port that NGINX Ingress controller now listens on.
+Below is an example of  `deployment` and `service` matching to the new port that NGINX Ingress Controller now listens on.

 ```nginx
 apiVersion: apps/v1